strackovski/simplex/readme.md

 Built with
 ----
-Uses the following software packages to work:
+Uses the following software packages:

    * Any SQL server supported by Doctrine 2 ORM for data storage
    * Doctrine 2 ORM for object relation mapping